-At the same significance level of 0.05, Kendall's Tau-b revealed a statistically significant weak negative correlation between the variables post and art (τ_b =-.213), a very weak negative correlation between music and replies (τ_b =-.19), a very weak positive correlation between religious education and the number of days worked in the MS teams (τ_b =.185) and a weak negative correlation between religious education and reactions (τ_b =-.204), a very weak positive correlation between grades and the variable Replies (τ_b =.177).
+At the same significance level of 0.05, Kendall's Tau-b revealed a statistically significant weak negative correlation between the variables post and art (τ_b =-.213), a very weak negative correlation between music and replies (τ_b =-.19), a very weak positive correlation between religious education and the number of days worked in the MS teams (τ_b =.185) and a weak negative correlation between religious education and reactions (τ_b =-.204), a very weak positive correlation between II. foreign language and number of days (τ_b =.20) and computer science grades and the variable Replies (τ_b =.177).

 Association rules were used as a data mining method to represent some interesting patterns occurring between all variables, with minimum rule support set at 60 and rule confidence set at 80.
 Twenty rules in the form if... then were extracted and the most interesting rule, the rule with the highest lift, was selected.
-It had a support of 60.40, a confidence of 95.31, and a lift value of 1.17 and said: if the final grade from the subject II. foreign language is 5, then the final grade from the subject Art is 5.
+It had a support of 60.40, a confidence of 95.31, and a lift value of 1.17 and said: if the final grade from the subject II. foreign language is 5, then the final grade from the subject Music is 5 and the final grade from the subject Art is 5.